 Learn how to configure a Wowza Streaming Engine™ media server application named videochat to understand video chat capabilities using Adobe Flash Player.
 This example requires Wowza Streaming Engine and two webcam-equipped client computers (Computer1 and Computer2) running Adobe Flash in a web browser.

 This tutorial uses a web server to make the VideoChat webpage files accessible to both client computers.
 If you don't want to use a web server, you can copy the contents of the FlashRTMPPlayer folder to a network share or place a copy on each client.

 To configure the sample videochat application:

 - On the computer running Wowza Streaming Engine, navigate to [install-dir]/examples/VideoChat and then click install.bat.
 This installs a live application named videochat.

-Note: The videochat application comes with low-latency streaming enabled as this is beneficial for chat applications.
-For more information on low-latency applications, see How to set up low latency applications in Wowza Streaming Engine for RTMP streaming.
+Note: The videochat application comes with low latency streaming enabled as this is beneficial for chat applications.
+For more information on low-latency applications, see Set up low-latency applications in Wowza Streaming Engine for RTMP streaming.

 - Copy the files in [install-dir]/examples/VideoChat/FlashRTMPPlayer to your web server.
 For this example, place the four files and two folders in a folder in the web root named VideoChat.

 The example player.html webpage contains embedded video players that can connect to and preview a computer's webcam feed, stream that video to Wowza Streaming Engine, and play a stream from the server.
 Navigate to this webpage on two remote client computers (Computer1 and Computer2) to test the videochat application.

 To test the videochat application on two client computers:

 - In a browser, navigate to http://[your-web-server]/VideoChat/player.html to open the VideoChat player you moved to your web server.